Leuchtfeuer/mautic-multiselect-handling-bundle/README.md

-## Multiselect Handling by Leuchtfeuer - Mautic 5 Version
+## Multiselect Handling by Leuchtfeuer
 Enhanced Mautics ability to handle the fieldtypes “Select” & “Multiselect”.
 Handling of fieldtype "Select" was introduced in later version, thus the naming "multiselect".

+## Requirements for this release
+> [!TIP]
+> Other releases of this plugin may cover different Mautic versions!
+- Mautic 5.x (min.
+5.1)

-## Installation / Integration
+## Installation
-* Folder name for this plugin has to be LeuchtfeuerMultiselectHandlingBundle.
-* Clear the cache.
-* In Mautic UI "Plugins" click "Install/Upgrade Plugins".
-* Click on "Leuchtfeuer Multiselect Handling" and activate it with "Yes".
-* In some cases you'll need to execute a console command `./bin/console mautic:assets:generate`.
+### Composer
+This plugin can be installed through composer.
+### Manual Installation
+Alternatively, it can be installed manually, following the usual steps:
+- Download the plugin
+- Unzip to the Mautic `plugins` directory
+- Rename folder to `BundleName`
+- In the Mautic backend, go to the `Plugins` page as an administrator
+- Click on the `Install/Upgrade Plugins` button to install the Plugin.
+OR
+- If you have shell access, execute `php bin\console cache:clear` and `php bin\console mautic:plugins:reload` to install the plugins.

+## Configuration

+## Role Permissions

-## Features
+## Usage

-### Form Action "Modify Segment Membership based on Multiselect"
+### Form Action
 1. Set up custom field(s) with multiselect or select type, which will contain a list of Segments for synchronization.
 Needs to have the same alias.
-2. Map checkbox group or select field in the form to the custom field from 1
-3. Add form action "Modify Segment Membership based on Multiselect"
+2. Add form action "Modify Segment Membership based on Multiselect".

-After form is submitted the Contact will be added/removed to/from segments according to the selection made in the form fields.
+After form is submitted the Contact will be added/removed to/from segments according to the multiselect or select value(s) selected in the form action.

-### Form Action "Change contact's multiselect field"
-1. Select managed multiselect field.
-2. Select values to add to multiselect field.
-In case this value is empty no values will be added.
-3. Select values to remove from multiselect field.
-In case this value is empty no values will be removed.

 ### Campaign action "Change contact's multiselect field"
 1. Select managed multiselect field.